wolf-math/aaronwolfdev/docs/Coding/python/language_reference/bool.md

 ### `bit_count`

-Returns the number of `1` bits in the boolean value.
+Returns the number of `1` bits in the integer representation of the boolean.

 ```python
 >>> True.bit_count()